 This example should be functionally identical as example 2, i.e. leading to the same MG behaviour, but there are subtle difference between examples 2 and 4 when considering the dynamics of H.248 signalling.

 Problem: the final establishment of the H.248 stream might be subject of multiple signalling cycles (ADD, MOD, …).
-The MG becomes normally already RTP aware (even media aware) with the very first H.248 command request.
+The MG normally already becomes RTP aware (even media aware) with the very first H.248 command request.
 But which topology?
 B2BRE, media translator, transport translator, transparent forwarding?

 The MG could of course wait till the stream is finally established, but that would be an unsatisfying situation for performance optimized implementations, which may want to achieve e.g. the minimization of call and bearer establishment delays.

-The explicit indication of the aimed RTP topology (MG, PP, TR or TF) in the first command request could solve the ambiguity.
+The explicit indication of the required RTP topology (MG, PP, TR or TF) in the first command request could solve the ambiguity.

 …